strongbrain001/2021SummerDGMD-S-17-finalProject/README.md

 Instruction for Software installation on Jetson nano is in Jetson_installation.md

+Instruction for running features are in each feature folder as md file

 No software installation needed since we could access the jetson through the web

 Demo video on https://youtu.be/niHB4OgY6lk